436 14th Street, Suite 425

 Shannon holds a B.A. in Peace and Conflict Studies and a minor in Public Policy from UC Berkeley.
 In 2015, she was awarded funding from the Goldman School of Public Policy's Center on Civility & Democratic Engagement to participate in an academic internship program at the U.S. Department of Housing and Urban Development (HUD).

-Nile K. Malloy is the Senior Program Manager of NFG’s Democratizing Development Program.
+Nile K. Malloy is joined NFG in April 2016 as the Senior Program Manager of the Democratizing Development Program.
 He brings 15 years of economic development, public health, community organizing, philanthropic relationship building, climate change, and environmental justice experience.
 Before joining NFG, Nile worked for eight years as the Northern California Program Director at Communities for a Better Environment managing campaigns and programs on climate adaptation, clean energy, environmental justice, and local economic development projects.
 Nile has also provided consulting services to philanthropy, non-profits and government entities on community equity-based climate planning and development.
 He has served on many boards and steering committees including the Oakland Climate Action Coalition, Climate Justice Alliance, Bay Area Resilience Initiative, Bay Area Rapid Transit Title VI Environmental Justice Advisory Committee, Bay Area Air Quality Management District Cumulative Impacts Working Group and Bay Localize.
 He holds a BA in African American Studies and Social and Cultural Anthropology from the University of Michigan, and an MA in Social and Cultural Anthropology from the California Institute of Integral Studies.